 Online Tests

-Each unit ends with an online test comprising a set of 10 - 15 multiple choice questions.
-Only after having successfully completed an online test you will gain access to the next unit.
+Each unit ends with an online test comprising a set of 10 - 15 multiple-choice questions.
+Only after having successfully completed the online test, you will gain access to the next unit.

 Reading Material

-A PDF script is for most of our courses the main studying material.
+A PDF script is the main studying material.
 This reading material provides basic concepts and principles applicable to the subject of each unit.

 Assignments